craigduncanlab/markup-languages/README.md

 # Intro

-This is a definition for two markup languages (in development) that are useful when chained together in a text translation pipeline.
+This is a definition for two markup languages I have created (and are still in development) that are useful when chained together in a text translation pipeline.

 The languages are: